 All users of technology are expected to be aware of, and comply with, current institutional policies regarding Use of Technology.

 A. University Business Use

-Only University employees authorized by their departments may use social networking websites to conduct University business.
-If authorized and in keeping with University policy, an employee may post on a social network profile: the University’s name, a University email address or University telephone number for contact purposes, or post official department information, resources, calendars, and events.
+Only University employees expressly authorized by their departments may use social networking websites to conduct University business.
+If authorized and in keeping with University policy, an employee may post on a social network: the University’s name, a University email address or University telephone number for contact purposes, or official department information, resources, calendars, and events.

 For example, a student health advocate or educator is charged with student outreach and education within their job description.
-Student Health Services may authorize these employees to use an on-line social network site to communicate with students and post University resources.
+Student Health Services may authorize these employees to use an on-line social networking site to communicate with students and post information regarding available University resources.

 B. Personal Views